 The Authorize Endpoint

-• The authorization endpoint should only support the GET method for the initial request.
-The user agent should be redirected to the authorization page.
+Accept the GET method for the initial request.
+Redirect the user agent to your authorization page.

 Flow

-4. If approved, the server redirects the user back to the client's redirect URI with an authorization code
+- If the user approves, your server redirects the user to the Registered Redirect URI with an authorization code.

 Implementation